Winfried Toll, Camerata Vocale Freiburg, Kammerorchester Basel

-Not all of the turbae were performed at the same level of quality.
+Not in all of the turbae the Camerata Vocale Freiburg performed at the same level of quality.
 The first one seemed to put rhythmic poignancy above the language: “Jesum von Naz(a)reth“.
-I think, ideally one ought to differentiate between “crowds” and a collection of individuals, such as a few soldiers, or other, small collections of individuals (such as the high priests, the last part of no.23).
+Ideally, I think, one ought to differentiate between “crowds” and a collection of individuals, such as a few soldiers, or other, small collections of individuals (such as the high priests, the last part of no.23).
 There, the full choir tended to sound too massive, often to a degree also lacking poignancy, expression, plasticity and drama.
 Some of the turbae (such as the first ones in part II) also tended to be somewhat schematic, occasionally towards stomping, focusing on rhythm and melody, rather than dramatic expression.

-The excess size of the choir for some of the turbae also covered vital parts in some of the accompaniment, such as the furiously mocking oboes and flutes in “Nicht diesen, sondern Barrabam!”
+The excess size of the Camerata Vocale Freiburg for some of the turbae also covered vital parts in some of the accompaniment, such as the furiously mocking oboes and flutes in “Nicht diesen, sondern Barrabam!”
 (18), or—even more so—the two (equally mocking) traversos in “Sei gegrüßet” (21).
 Rhythmically, the latter also felt a bit stiff.
 This also applies to “Schreibe nicht!” in no.25.

 Coordination way impeccable, in genera,.
 Maybe with the minor exception of some shaky moments in “Lässest du diesen los” within no.23.

-The famously virtuosic “Lasset uns den nicht zerteilen” was obviously rehearsed exceptionally well: coordination, syncopes / agility and coloraturas were really excellent.
+The Camerata Vocale Freiburg obviously rehearsed the famously virtuosic “Lasset uns den nicht zerteilen” exceptionally well: coordination, syncopes / agility and coloraturas were really excellent.
 This likely was the choral highlight in this concert.
-That said: this is another turba where the choir represents a few soldiers, hence a smaller vocal ensemble would be more adequate (as much as it would feel harsh to deny parts of the choir the fun to sing this piece!
+That said: this is another turba where the choir represents a few soldiers, hence a smaller vocal ensemble would be more adequate—as much as it would feel harsh to deny parts of the choir the fun to sing this piece!

 As accompaniment to a fair-sized chamber choir, the orchestra was definitely very good.
 From my distant position, I could not really judge the performance of the strings (modern bows and instruments, as far as I could see), but the wind soloists were impeccable in terms of articulation, intonation, and phrasing, throughout the passion.
 One example: in no.9, the soprano aria “Ich folge dir gleichfalls“, I particularly liked the two traversos in unison, really sounding like a single instrument.